 While some of the traits associated with introversion and autism occasionally overlap, the two are very different.
 So, understanding the differences between the two is incredibly important!

 There’s a common misconception that introversion and autism are intrinsically linked with one another.
 On the contrary, the two are completely independent of one another.
-Put simply, autism is best described as a personality disorder, while introversion is an individual quality of being shy and reserved.
+Put simply, autism is best described as a neurodevelopmental disorder, while introversion is an individual quality of being shy and reserved.

 Recognizing the signs of introversion, as opposed to autism, is incredibly important, especially when it comes to young children.
 Whilst having an introverted personality doesn’t have a major impact on a child’s growth and development, being autistic certainly can.
 That’s why children who are diagnosed with autism often require additional support and their parents need to become well versed in special educational needs law.